How to stop a cat from pooping in the house

 If you have multiple cats

 Every cat should be given the solitude to carry out eating, sleeping and toileting duties in peace and quiet.
 It’s a good idea to give each cat a separate feeding station and do likewise with litter trays.
+Your cat might be anxious to go to certain litter trays due to another cat frequently in that area.
+Providing litter trays all around the house will remedy that problem.

 Give plenty of playtime opportunities